Macmillan & Co. Ltd. (London, UK)

 Size: 6¼” x 4″

-Macmillan’s Golden Treasury Series began in 1862, inspired by (and as a way to capitalize upon) the success of Francis Palgrave’s Golden Treasury anthology (1861), a surprising bestseller for Macmillan upon its release.
+Macmillan’s Golden Treasury Series began in 1862, inspired by (and as a way to capitalize upon) the success of Francis Palgrave’s Golden Treasury anthology (1861), a surprise bestseller for Macmillan upon its release.
 This particular title continued to sell well (and spawned many related anthologies) over the next century (documented in Marvin Spevack’s “The Golden Treasury: 150 Years On.”)
 In June of 1862 10,000 Golden Treasury Series prospectuses were printed and distributed and 13,500 more were printed over the next five months (McKitterick, 1998, A History of Cambridge University Press: Volume 2, p.
 397).
 An advertisement (below, left) from the Saturday Review (August 16, 1862) details the first three titles in the series and forthcoming titles.

 An advertisement (above) for the series from the American Literary Gazette and Publishers’ Circular (Feb 2, 1863).